 The Congregation of the Most Holy Redeemer (Redemptorists) grew out of a perceived need, namely to minister to those most abandoned and the poor.
-St. Alphonsus Liguori, the founder of the Redemptorists founded the Congregation to be one to bring the Good News to them
+St. Alphonsus Liguori, the founder of the Redemptorists founded the Congregation to be one to bring the Good News those most in need.

 Who are the Redemptorists?